Directory

 Leave

-at -1 so that there is a complete copy of the backup in the local backup directory.
-This allows you to have none, 1, or both USB drives inserted at backup time, and whatever drives are inserted will be "caught up". -
+cache-size-limitat -1 to keep a complete copy of the backup in the local backup directory.
+This allows zero, 1, or both USB drives inserted at backup time, and whatever drives are inserted will be "caught up". -

 If